yselvaraj/DAP2R-pset3/README.md

 Do not use the text file from question 1, but do reuse as much code as you can from question 1 (i.e. copy and paste any relevant code from question 1 and then change it to generalize).
 Keep in mind that your code for question 2 needs to potentially be able to generalize to more than the volumes/years specified, so good generalization is crucial.
 Note that any slight variation in results from the text file in question 1 and the parsed html content for question 2 is acceptable, due to differences in the web formatting.

 Now, depict how the overall sentiment and countries discussed in the Public Health Roundup changes.
+Characterize how the overall sentiment, or the sentiment related to a particular topic, changed over time.
+For at least one of the countries that shows up in more than one report, plot a dependency parse to depict what was said about that country in different reports.

 Output to save to your repo for this question:
   * question2.R file with the code - summary statistics can be displayed with print or View